-And COVID-19 crisis could be just the impetus needed for paradigm shift in financial services digital transformation.
-Increasingly, decision makers are realizing that transformational change requires a cultural shift in the essential elements of an organization.
+And the COVID-19 crisis could be just the impetus needed for a paradigm shift in digital transformation financial services.
+Increasingly, decision-makers are realizing that transformational change requires a cultural shift in the essential elements of an organization.
 Companies need a digital culture to effect a digital transformation.

-People are the force driving digital change, yet their importance if often overlooked
+People are the force driving digital change, yet their importance is often overlooked